AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children

 \subsubsection{Story Creation}

-David proceeds to create a new story.
-From the Story List menu, he clicks Create New Story and fills in the required information.
-First, he chooses \textit{Firefighter} from Alex's registered interests (\autoref{fig:system_usageflow}-\circledigit{6}).
-Next, he types \textit{Taking turns during playtime} into the target behavior field (\autoref{fig:system_usageflow}-\circledigit{7}).
-For the reward, he selects a firefighter sticker, knowing Alex would enjoy it after reading (\autoref{fig:system_usageflow}-\circledigit{8}).
+David starts creating a story by entering the required information.
+He first selects \textit{Firefighter} from Alex's registered interests and enters \textit{Taking turns during playtime} as the target behavior.
 David then clicks the Create Story button.
-Within three minutes, the system generates both text and visual illustrations.
-The resulting story, titled \textit{``Playing together at the Playground,''} reflects the firefighter interest through a story about playing a firefighter game.
-The story takes place at Alex’s familiar playground and features Alex along with her friend Max.
-Once the story is generated, David reviews it for quality.
-On one page, the main character’s clothing pattern appears inconsistent, so he clicks the Regenerate page image button to create a new illustration (\autoref{fig:system_usageflow}-\circledigit{9}).
-He also edits one of Max’s dialogue lines to make it sound more natural and expressive (\autoref{fig:system_usageflow}-\circledigit{10}).
+In three minutes, the system generates a story titled \textit{``Playing together at the Playground,''} which incorporates the firefighter interest through a firefighter-themed play scenario (see \autoref{fig:system_storystructure}).
+The story is set in Alex’s familiar playground and features Alex and her friend Max.

+David reviews the generated story for quality.
+On one page, he notices an inconsistency in Max's clothing pattern and regenerates the illustration.
+He also edits one of Max's dialogue lines to make it more natural and expressive.